 Caregivers, Tell Us What You Think!

 Which games or apps have you found to be the most supportive for children on the autism spectrum?
-Let us know by tagging us on social media!
+Let us know by commenting below

 This report was commissioned by Monkimun Inc., as part of a study on the effectiveness of Lingokids content in the learning and development of children with autism.
 The funder was involved in the refining of the study question.
 The funder was not involved in the conduct, analysis, or interpretation of the study.